willghatch/vzsh/README.md

 Questions?
 Comments?
 --------------------

 I'd like to hear.
 Shoot me an email at willghatch@gmail.com.
+I would love feedback from some zsh experts -- I don't personally know any, so your feedback would be great.